IgrikXD/Easy-SDR/PI Attenuator/README.md

 # PI Attenuator

 An easy and quick building of PI Attenuator at the [SMD component group](./SMD/EasyEDA).
 The module includes a schematic and PCB file (EasyEDA).
-Based on the submitted files, you can independently manufacture a PCB or order its production at the factory.
+Based on the submitted files, you can independently manufacture a PCB or order its manufacturing at the factory.
 In turn, I developed PCB for the independently manufacturing based on the existing circuit.
 As a result, the self-made manufacture of the upconverter is cheaper than buying a ready-made module.

 ## Current development progress:
 [![Progress](https://img.shields.io/badge/PI%20Attenuator%20%28SMD%29-tested-green.svg)](https://easyeda.com/IgrikXD/PI-Attenuator-SMD) [![Progress](https://img.shields.io/badge/version-1.0.EE-blue.svg)](./SMD/EasyEDA)